How to perform Camel Pose

 What is Ustrasana?

 Camel pose.
 An important early backbending asana.
-The pose helps correct slouching and collapsed chest.
-The spinal muscles become strong and toned, and the health of the back is improved.
-Unlike the prone “belly-down backbends”, in Ustrasana, the practitioner learns to arch backward while working with gravity (rather than against gravity).
+The pose helps to correct slouching and collapsed chest.
+The spinal muscles become strong and toned, and the health of the spine is improved.
+Unlike the prone “belly-down backbends,” in Ustrasana, the practitioner learns to arch backward while working with gravity.

-This provides a grounding for later, more complex backbends where one also enters working with gravity such as Dvi Pada Viparita Dandasana, entered from Sirsasana, or Urdhva Dhanurasana, drop back from standing.
+This provides a grounding for other, more advanced backbends which one also enters working with gravity (e.g., Dvi Pada Viparita Dandasana, entered from Sirsasana, or Urdhva Dhanurasana, entered from standing).